sfeir-open-source/sfeir-school-github-actions/steps/01-GA-Basics/README.md

 # Steps

-Add the checkout step using the marketplace : https://github.com/marketplace/actions/checkout Setup Node in the GA with the `lts/*` version
+1. Add the checkout action using the [marketplace](https://github.com/marketplace/actions/checkout) :
-Run the command `npm install` in a specific step
+2. Setup Node `lts/*` version with this [action](https://github.com/actions/setup-node)
-Run the command `npm test` in a specific step
+3. Run the command `npm install` in a specific step
-Run the GA with the manual trigger
+4. Run the command `npm test` in a specific step

-# Bonus
+5. Run the workflow with the manual trigger
-Run the differents command in the same step
+6. Run `npm install` and `npm test commands in the same step